How to become a DevOps Engineer

 Think of DevOps as the head chef in a fast-paced kitchen responsible for ensuring the line cooks, who cook and plate dishes, work well with the prep cooks, who ensure ingredients are stocked, vegetables are chopped, and meats are marinated.
 (Except more coding and less cooking!)

-If you're considering becoming a DevOps engineer, there is plenty to learn.
-Here is what you need to know before diving in.
+If you're considering becoming a DevOps engineer, here's what you need to know.

 What is a DevOps Engineer?